-- ensure your yards are adequate for conducting the tests - ask your veterinarian which goat classes are required for testing - arrange the initial test requirements with your veterinarian date, time, number of mobs to be sampled, number of animals in each mob to be sampled.
+- ensure that adequate goat handling facilities are available for herd testing and that a • suitable livestock identification system is in place to record the animals tested and their results - arrange the initial test requirements with your veterinarian date, time, type of testing, which animals to be sampled including number of mobs to be sampled, and number of animals in each mob to be sampled.

 On the day(s) the samples are to be collected, ensure your goats are yarded in time and ready for sampling.
 Does should not be blood tested within one month of the estimated kidding date or one month after kidding.
-It is the owner's responsibility to ensure a suitable time for taking blood samples is made.

 There are two testing pathways in CAEMAP.
 Milking herds may choose the pathway that best meets herd objectives.
 Non-milking herds must follow the Herd Test pathway.
-Both are described below:
+Both pathways are described below:

-Herd Test (CAEHT).
-Herd Testing can be conducted using either individual-animal or pooledanimal testing of blood or milk samples collected from individual goats using an ELISA.
+- Herd Test (CAEHT).
+Herd Testing can be conducted using either individual-animal or pooled- animal testing of blood or milk samples collected from individual goats using an ELISA.
 Samples must be submitted to the laboratory as individual samples.
 A Herd Test is the only testing pathway available for non- milking goat herds.
-A Herd Test is used to attain CAEMAP accreditation (CAEMN1_x) and to advance to or retain CAEMN2_x status.
+A Herd Test is used to attain CAEMAP accreditation (CAEMN1_x) and to advance to or retain CAEMN2_x status. - Bulk Milk Test (CAEBMT).
+The CAEBMT is an ELISA test of one or more sequential samples of milk from the bulk milk vat.
+The CAEBMT is only available for milking herds.
+A sequence of negative CAEBMTs on milk samples taken at regularly spaced intervals is required for a dairy herd to attain CAEMAP accreditation (CAEMN1_x) and to advance to or retain CAEMN2_x status.
+Dairy herds may choose either the CAEBMT or CAEHT pathway to attain, advance or retain CAEMAP accreditation.